 - This bestselling mug by Heath Ceramics is perfect for cold nights.

-- If you miss the coziness of a whistling kettle over a standard electric one, this classic staple will surely win you over.
+- If you miss the coziness of a whistling kettle over a standard electric one, this staple will win you over.

 - For those looking for something with a more modern aesthetic, this polished French press by Le Creuset is a great option and is available in numerous colors.